ipc-sim/ipc-toolkit/docs/source/tutorial/adhesion.rst

             eps_a = 0.01
             A = TangentialAdhesionPotential(eps_a)
-            adhesion_potential = A(tangential_collisions, collision_mesh, velocity);
+            adhesion_potential = A(tangential_collisions, collision_mesh, displacement);

 Derivatives
 ^^^^^^^^^^^

-We can also compute the first and second derivatives of the tangential adhesion potential with respect to the velocities.
+We can also compute the first and second derivatives of the tangential adhesion potential with respect to the displacement.

 .. md-tab-set::